Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Abstract

 \section{Abstract}

-In this paper, we will show that one can use certain types of symplectic homology as an invariant of 3-dimensional Besse manifolds, which are contact manifolds admitting a periodic Reeb flow and hence allow Seifert fibration structure.
-For simplicity, we will assume our contact structures to be trivial plane bundles.
-We will also compute Robbin-Salamon indices of periodic Reeb orbits in Besse manifolds and obtain more precise information about the symplectic homology.
-In the computations, invariants of the Seifert fibration such as the Euler number and the orbifold Euler characteristic play an important role.
+In this paper, we will show that certain types of symplectic homology can be used as an invariant of 3-dimensional Besse manifolds, which are strict contact manifolds with periodic Reeb flow.
+For simplicity, we will assume our Besse structures to be a trivial plane bundle.
+To identify Besse manifolds with such a condition, we actually compute the first Chern class of each Besse structure and classify the Besse manifolds with vanishing first Chern class.
+We will also compute Robbin-Salamon indices of periodic Reeb orbits in Besse manifolds, and symplectic homology (of its filling) of certain cases.
+From its definition, Besse manifolds naturally become Seifert fibration, and thus one can extract invariants such as the orbifold Euler characteristic and the Euler number of this Seifert fibration.
+These invariants will become important in our computation.